ComnHomeAce/CSC242_circle/README.md

-# CSC242_circle
+# CSC242
-for use with git bash and weekly discussions
+Files for CSC242- Introduction to Programming Concepts